py-pdf/fpdf2/docs/Tables.md

 ## Column span
 Cells spanning multiple columns can be defined by passing a `colspan` argument to `.cell()`.
-The cells that are overwritten by the spanned cell are not rendered but must be added to the table.

-Result:
+Only the cells with data in them need to be defined.
+This means that the number of cells on each row can be different.

 ```python
     ...